dennisjackson/draft-ietf-tls-cert-abridge/draft-ietf-tls-cert-abridge.md

 This draft is currently written with a view to being adopted as a particular TLS Certificate Compression Scheme.
 However, this means that each dictionary used in the wild must have an assigned code point.
 A new dictionary would likely need to be issued no more than yearly.
 However, negotiating the dictionary used would avoid the overhead of minting a new draft and code point.
 A sketch for how dictionary negotiation might work is below.

 This draft would instead define a new extension, which would define TLS Certificate Compression with Preshared Dictionaries.
 Dictionaries would be identified by an IANA-assigned identifier of two bytes, with a further two bytes for the major version and two more for the minor version.
 Adding new certificates to a dictionary listing would require a minor version bump.
-Removing certificates or changing the pass 2 dictionary would require a major version bump.
+Removing certificates would require a major version bump.

 ~~~
 struct {